Input settings

 placeholder | A placeholder value for the input. | No |

-this setting type can be used to capture a video URL from YouTube and/or Vimeo, such as the URL for a static video to show in the product description.
+This setting type can be used to capture a video URL from YouTube and/or Vimeo, such as the URL for a static video to show in the product description.

 For example, the following setting generates the following output: